Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 ## Performance issues

 Have noticed occasional performance issues in the app emulator e.g. warnings that `serializablestateinvariantmiddleware` took a long time.
-We could change the `getDefaultMiddleware` call in `app/Store/index.ts` to set `immutableCheck` and `serializableCheck` to false like [this suggests](https://stackoverflow.com/a/70288486/15422951) (or you could do this when developing locally if needed) -- but this should be avoided if possible.

 NativeBase does also have [some documented performance issues](https://github.com/GeekyAnts/NativeBase/issues/4302) but hopefully these won't hold us back (our app is relatively simple after all) and it looks like there are ongoing efforts to address these.